 ‘For thus says the Lord God: “Indeed I Myself will search for My sheep and seek them out.
 As a shepherd seeks out his flock on the day he is among his scattered sheep, so will I seek out My sheep and deliver them from all the places where they were scattered on a cloudy and dark day.
 And I will bring them out from the peoples and gather them from the countries, and will bring them to their own land; I will feed them on the mountains of Israel, in the valleys and in all the inhabited places of the country.

 Take a lesson from this message and do what is right and good.
 Do not act with the wicked.
-Do not do what they do to their and your demise.
+Please do not do what the wicked leader does.
+It will only lead you to your demise.
 But follow and obey the commandments of the Lord that you may live and receive His eternal reward.
+Be one who God would call a “Good Leader.”

 Mark the blameless man, and observe the upright; For the future of that man is peace.
 But the transgressors shall be destroyed together; The future of the wicked shall be cut off.
 But the salvation of the righteous is from the Lord; He is their strength in the time of trouble.
 And the Lord shall help them and deliver them; He shall deliver them from the wicked, And save them because they trust in Him.
 Psalm 37:37-40